CMUAbstract/POPT-CacheSim-HPCA21/README.md

 # Repo for POPT [HPCA21]

-We plan to share the cache simulator code-base for evaluating POPT soon.
+We plan to share the cache simulator code-base used for evaluating POPT soon.
 Stay tuned!